-This information will help you understand opioid misuse and how you can prevent it.Back to top
+This information will help you understand and prevent opioid misuse.Back to top

 Opioids (also called narcotics) are strong painkillers that your healthcare provider (such as your doctor or advanced practice provider) prescribes to you for moderate to severe pain.
 They can be used to help manage your pain when other painkillers don’t help.
 For more information about opioids, read our resource Opioids: What You Need to Know.Back to top